induktio/thinker/Details.md

 =============================
 It should be possible to run both Thinker and [PRACX](https://github.com/DrazharLn/pracx) graphics enhancement patch at the same time.
 For easiest installation, download [version 1.11 or later](https://github.com/DrazharLn/pracx/releases/).
 However this combination of patches will not receive as much testing as the normal configuration, so some issues might occur.

-When PRACX is loaded at the same time, Thinker's config menu shortcut changes to `ALT+H`.
 If any issues are encountered, first check if they occur with the vanilla game and/or Thinker without additional mods.
 Also some optional features provided by Thinker will be disabled while running PRACX because they would patch conflicting areas of the game binary.
 These disabled feature include:

 * Smooth scrolling config option.
 * Windowed mode config option.